-Based on our investigations, we are of the opinion that sixty-one (61) of the trees inventoried will require removal to facilitate the proposed construction or due to their condition.
+Based on our investigations, we are of the opinion that twenty-six (26) trees will require removal to facilitate the proposed construction or due to their condition.
 All other trees can be successfully retained if the recommendations within this report are followed.
 No tree shall be harmed or removed prior to applying for and receiving the requisite permits from the City of Pickering.